Fannia (fly)

 Fannia is a very large genus of approximately 288 species of flies.
 The genus was originally described by the French entomologist Jean-Baptiste Robineau-Desvoidy in 1830.
 A number of species were formerly placed in the genus Musca.

 Description

-The adults have plumose arista, with the first pre-sutural dorsocentral bristle over half than half as long as the second.
+The adults have plumose arista, with the first pre-sutural dorsocentral bristle over half as long as the second.
 Males without a lower orbital bristle.